shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 </div>

-One main advantage being that this allows for non Gaussian reference distribution $q_0$.
+One main advantage is that this allows for non Gaussian reference distribution $q_0$.
 Choosing a standard normal as noise distribution $q(x_0) = \mathcal{N}(0, \mathrm{I})$ we recover the same _one-sided_ conditional probability path as earlier:

 $$